Tomas-M/iotop/README.md

 Many Linux distributions already include this program under the name iotop-c.

-If you distribution is relatively new, chances are that it already have iotop packaged.
+If your distribution is relatively new, chances are that it already has iotop packaged.
 Follow these instructions.

 In case it is not available, follow the [How to build from source](#how-to-build-from-source) instructions.